 People have been smitten by the Lens tool since its launch in May, 2017, even though the thing isn’t there out yet.
 However, we hope to see the app manifesting it’s brilliance in the Pixel and Pixel 2 phones in the coming weeks.

 The company announced in a blog post, stating the users would be able to see Google Lens within the Assistant on all pixel phones in coming weeks.
-Previously Lens was made available within Google Photos last month as part of the Pixel 2 launch, but now according to Google, Lens will soon arrive as a built-in feature of Google Assistant starting in the US, UK, Australia, Canada, India, and Singapore.
+It was launched as a part of Pixel 2 phones previous month, but the recent developments show that Google plans on launching it as a built in feature of Google Assistant.
+They would start off in the following countries; US, UK, Australia, Canada, India, and Singapore.

 Among the amazing stuff the lens could do, you won’t be able to experiment with much however, what you can do is:

-- Explore a new city like a pro with your Assistant to help you recognize landmarks and learn about their history.
+- City exploration wit the Assistant to help you recognize various landmarks and discover their history.

-- Look up a book to see the rating and a short synopsis.
-Become a museum guru by quickly looking up an artist’s info and more.
-You can even add events, like the movie release date or gallery opening, to your calendar right from Google Lens.
+- You can even add events, like the movie release date or gallery opening, to your calendar right from Google Lens.

 For now this all that the Lens does, however, the feature is bound to improve with time, for the tech Giant certainly has some neat tricks up its sleeve.
 The feature is currently limited to the Pixel Phones, there is no knowing as to whether it would be available to the android market or not.